-According to widespread reports, quite a few popular programs have malfunctioned when running under earlier versions of Windows 10, including Steam.
+According to widespread reports, many popular programs, including Steam, have malfunctioned when running under earlier versions of Windows 10.

 However, it is not always the fault of Windows.
 Other programs and Steam file corruption can interfere with your Steam experience.
 Although it can be very frustrating when you can’t open Steam, you don’t have to feel helpless.
-If you are having trouble opening Steam, read on to discover 17 methods to resolve the issue in Windows 10.
+If you have trouble opening Steam, read on to discover 17 methods to fix Steam issues in Windows 10.

-To make sure you don’t lose any files or data when performing any computer repair, it is always a good idea to create a system backup.
-The following steps will help you do that if you don’t already know how.
+Creating a system backup is always a good idea to ensure you don’t lose any files or data during computer repair.
+The following steps will help you if you don’t know how.

 In the window that appears, click “Update & Security.’
 Then select “Backup” from the left panel.

 Connect an external drive, such as a USB drive to your computer.
 Click “Add a Drive” and then choose the drive you attached.